cirex-web/your-local-chat/README.md

 1.  `cd` into the backend folder and run `npm init -y`, which creates a `package.json` file
 1. Run `npm i socket.io tsx` to install socket.io (for our websocket initialization) and tsx (to start up the server).
 If this was successful, a `node_modules` folder will be created.
-1. Create a file called `server.ts` (or with any other name, as long as it ends in `.ts`).
+1. Create a file called `server.ts` (or with any other name, as long as it ends in `.ts`) inside the `backend` folder.
 Let's set up our websocket server now!
 Start with these imports:

     ```ts
     import http from "http";